navetis/sss_ml/README.md

 - *feature\_selection.py* is used to run the experiment from section \ref{sec:feature_selection}.

 Please be aware, that the sampling of the data is a random process.
 Thus there is no guarantee that executing the scripts will yield identical results.

+The repository also includes the initial data analysis and the analysis of the results.